Orillusion/orillusion-web/docs/guide/getting_start/install.md

 ```

 ### 2. Using the ESModule build
-We recommend to use [ESModule](https://developer.mozilla.org/zh-CN/docs/Web/JavaScript/Guide/Modules) for develop.
+We recommend using [ESModule](https://developer.mozilla.org/zh-CN/docs/Web/JavaScript/Guide/Modules) for development.
 Most browsers already support the native `ES` module, and users can directly import the `orillusion.es.js` build that complies with `ESNext` for rapid development.

 ```html
 <script type="module">